Raghuvamsi2404/TCP-vs-QUIC-Under-Wireless-Like-Random-Packet-Loss/README.md

 ### Milestone 3 - Final Report and Presentation
 - Full written report with introduction, methodology, results, analysis, conclusions
-- All hypotheses confirmed or rejected with data evidence
+- All hypotheses confirmed with data evidence
 - Limitations section included
 - Final GitHub repo with all scripts, data, and charts